-Qatar profile - Media - BBC News
+Qatar profile

 Influential pan-Arab and international TV broadcaster Al-Jazeera has raised Qatar's media profile.

 The Doha-based operation is owned by the Qatar government.
-Its main Arabic network is the leading pan-Arab TV news station.
+Its main Arabic network is a leading pan-Arab TV news station.
+The broadcaster operates Al-Jazeera English and Bosnia-based Al-Jazeera Balkans.

-Al-Jazeera Arabic can be outspoken on subjects deemed as sensitive in the region, but avoids criticism of Qatar and its Gulf allies, specifically Saudi Arabia.
-It has faced curbs in several Arab countries where it has ruffled feathers.
+Al-Jazeera Arabic can be outspoken on subjects deemed as sensitive in the region.
+But the Qatari media observe strict self-censorship on domestic coverage and avoid criticising the state or government.

-Al-Jazeera English launched in 2006.
-Other offshoots include Al-Jazeera Balkans, based in Bosnia, and US-based Al-Jazeera America.
+"The government, the royal family, and Islam are off limits to reporters," says Reporters Without Borders.

 Domestic audiences are catered for by state-run TV and radio.
 The large expatriate population has access to media from their various home countries.